 Australian Aboriginal Art – An introduction

 It’s ancient.
 It’s indigenous.
 It’s artistic.
-It’s Aboriginal art from the Australia’s Aborigines.
-The Aborigines migrated to Australia over 50,000 years ago and brought their rich tribal culture, spiritual beliefs and art.
+It’s Australian Aboriginal art from First Nations Peoples who arrived in what is now known as Australia over 50,000 years ago and brought their rich culture, spiritual beliefs and art.

-Visual art has been used by the Aborigines to teach.
+Visual art has been used by the Indigenous people to teach.
 The symbols in the paintings are also interpreted differently depending upon who is being taught.
 The story behind the same exact painting can actually have a more in depth explanation when being told to an adult versus a young child.
 While a story may have a heavy emphasis on education and behaviour when being told to child, it can on the other hand, also have an emphasis on moral value when told to an adult.

 Since Aboriginal and Torres Strait Islanders did not have a formal written language, Aboriginal art was their written language and it contained their history.
 The visual art portion of Aboriginal art includes rock art, bark paintings, body decorations, wood sculptures and sand sculptures.
 The art is comparable to an encyclopaedia that is filled with the rich history and details of the people.